INFORMATION

 Medications

-When travelling to the UK, carry all medications in their original, clearly labelled containers, along with a copy of your prescription and a letter from your healthcare provider detailing your medical need for the medication.
-For medications containing controlled substances, ensure compliance with UK regulations; you may need to carry a doctor's letter and, in some cases, obtain a personal licence.
-Always check UK guidelines before travelling.
+When travelling to the USA, carry all medications in their original, clearly labelled containers, along with a copy of your prescription and a letter from your healthcare provider explaining your medical need for the medication.
+Some medications that are legal in other countries may be restricted or controlled in the USA, so check requirements before you travel.
+For medications containing controlled substances, you should carry supporting medical documentation and ensure the medication complies with U.S. regulations.
+It is also advisable to check guidance from the U.S. Customs and Border Protection and the Transportation Security Administration before travelling.